Mictronics/readsb/README.md

 ## Modifications:

+* Added new map controls to maximise space for plane list and better handling on mobile devices.
 * Use GNU Argp for program help.
 * Added support for local connected Mode-S Beast via USB.
 * Added application manifest, HD icon and favicon.
 That allows to install dump1090-fa on home screen of a mobile